 The external carotid artery is one of the two main branches of the common carotid artery; the other being the internal carotid artery.
-The internal carotid artery, as mentioned above, supplies the deep structures within the brain and orbits and has no cervical branches, while the external carotid artery supplies the superficial structures of the neck, face, jaw, scalp and the coverings of the brain, meninges.
+The internal carotid artery, as mentioned above, supplies the deep structures within the brain and orbits and has no cervical branches, while the external carotid artery supplies the superficial structures of the neck, face, jaw, scalp, and coverings of the brain, also known as the meninges.

-The external carotid artery starts at the upper border of the thyroid cartilage; initially, it curves upward and moves forward, later inclining backward to space just at the back of the neck of the mandible giving terminal branches: the superficial temporal artery and the maxillary artery.
+The external carotid artery starts at the upper border of the thyroid cartilage; initially curving upward and moving forward, then inclining backward to space just at the back of the neck of the mandible, giving terminal branches known as the superficial temporal artery and the maxillary artery.